We are a family of alpine enthusiasts. You may have gathered that from

 me to try cross-country skiing for

 a few years.
-A recent cold,
+So on a cold,

 blustery Sunday (read: wind hold at

-Sugarloaf) seemed the ideal time to take to the lower elements
+Sugarloaf) we took to the lower elements

-and try sliding horizontally for a change.
+and tried sliding horizontally, skinny skiing, for a change.

 Harris Farm in Dayton, Maine was our Nordic destination.
 The family operated dairy and tree farm has been in the cross-country ski business for over two decades.
 Dixie Harris greeted us enthusiastically in the cozy warming hut and her staff quickly fitted all four of us with boots, skis and poles.